Anna Maria Island Offshore Fishing Charter

 Offshore Fishing vs. Inshore Fishing

 Unlike most of the smaller boats in our area, Seafood Charters has the Gulf of Mexico federal permits for charter fishing beyond 9 miles.
 Captain Keith has spent years SCUBA diving every offshore ledge, wreck, or reef that we will be fishing.
 His knowledge of the underwater topography gives him an edge when dropping lines.
-Grouper, snapper, hogfish, kingfish, cobia, and Spanish mackerel are common target species.
+Grouper, mangrove snapper, red snapper, hogfish, kingfish, cobia, and Spanish mackerel are common target species.
 Be prepared to weather the waves and wind as well as handle bigger fish.

 These fishing charter trips travel beyond 9 miles, and need a special permit.
 The 9 mile mark is where international waters begin, and why a special permit is necessary.
 On these trips, you may see grouper, snapper, hogfish, kingfish, cobia, Spanish mackerel, and amberjack.
 These trips travel into colder and saltier waters.